Q1: What is PI Developers Club?

 A: The target audience includes PI System developers, OSIsoft partners, independent developers and researchers, as well as OSIsoft employees who are interested in PI System development.

 A: You can initiate the procedure by clicking Join Now!
-A detailed description of the process can be found here.
-Should you face problems signing in, please contact SSOHelp@osisoft.com as indicated on the Sign-On page.
+Visit my.osisoft.com to view detailed instructional How To’s.
+Should you face problems signing in, please contact CustomerService@osisoft.com as indicated on the Sign-On page.

-- 1 to 9 subscriptions: 1,500 USD per subscription per year to purchase.
-1,350 USD to renew thereafter.
+- 1 to 9 subscriptions: 1,500 USD per subscription per year to purchase and renew thereafter.
 Note that continuing on a trial subscription to a regular one does not qualify for the reduced renewal rate.

-- 10 or more subscriptions: 1,250 USD per subscription per year to purchase.
-750 USD to renew thereafter.
+- 10 or more subscriptions: 1,250 USD per subscription per year to purchase renew thereafter.

 You can choose to pay by credit card or via a purchase order (PO).
 If you already have a voucher code that you received from the original purchaser you will skip the payment process as the fees were already paid by somebody.
 Accepted types of credits cards are Visa, MasterCard, American Express and Discover (note that Diners Club cards are not accepted).